Uniswap/docs/docs/contracts/uniswapx/01-overview.md

 ### Direct Fill

-If a filler wants to fill orders using funds on-hand rather than a fillContract, they can do so gas efficiently using the `directFill` macro by specifying `address(1)` as the fillContract.
+If a filler wants to fill orders using funds on-hand rather than a fillContract, they can do so gas efficiently by simply approving the order's output tokens to the reactor and calling `execute`.
 This will pull tokens from the filler using `msg.sender` to satisfy the order outputs.

 # Whitepaper
 More details on the UniswapX protocol are available in the [UniswapX Whitepaper](https://uniswap.org/whitepaper-uniswapx.pdf).

 # Deployment Addresses